-How to start with flipping is a very simple question right?
-Well if that was the case, then I wouldn’t make this guide on flipping.
+How to start with flipping is a straightforward question.
+Well, if that were the case, then I wouldn’t make this guide on flipping.
 So how come it ain’t that simple then?
 Because flipping is all knowledge and data.

 What to buy, when to buy, how much to buy, does it need a reset?
 What did the price do last week or last year?
 What will the price do next week?
 When to sell, what time to sell?
 What price to sell, how much to sell?

-These are all very important questions when you want to do flipping.
-With this guide, I hope I can teach you how to become a gold maker by flipping in World of Warcraft.
+These are all essential questions when you want to do flipping.
+With this guide, I hope to teach you how to become a gold maker by flipping in the World of Warcraft.

 That is a simple question.
 Buy low and sell high and nothing more.
-However, it ain’t that easy.
+However, it is not that easy.
 You have to start learning the market, check sources, and understand them.

 Luckily there are gold flippers and gold making resources out there for you.

 What Do I Need To Start With Flipping

 It would help if you had liquid gold, and the more, the better.
 I highly recommend starting downloading and learning the addon TradeSkillMaster.
 It will be your primary tool to see prices, purchases, sales, and lots more.
 This way, you can compare the price on the realm you’re flipping on and compare with the region price.
 You can even compare the prices with a historical price (60 days old data).